vukics/cppqed/doc/quantumdata.rst

 (:math:`A` being an observable and :math:`\rho` the density operator of the system), to write code only for the density-operator case, and fall back to this in the state-vector case as well, by calculating a dyad from the state vector.
 This is, however, extremely wasteful, since usually not all the matrix elements of :math:`\rho` are needed for calculating the average, furthermore, for large dimensionality this solution may become outright unaffordable in terms of memory.

-The solution adopted to this problem in C++QED is represented by the class :class:`~quantumdata::LazyDensityOperator`, which provides a common interface for all the four cases :class:`~quantumdata::StateVector`, :class:`~quantumdata::DensityOperator`, and their non-orthogonal counterparts, to calculate quantum averages from their data.
+The solution adopted for this problem in the framework is represented by the class :class:`~quantumdata::LazyDensityOperator`, which provides a common interface for all the four cases :class:`~quantumdata::StateVector`, :class:`~quantumdata::DensityOperator`, and their :ref:`non-orthogonal counterparts <quantumdataNonOrthogonal>`, to calculate quantum averages from their data.
 The "laziness" means that in the case of state vectors, only those elements of the density operator are calculated that are asked for.

 .. py:module:: LazyDensityOperator.h
    :synopsis: Defines LazyDensityOperator abstract interface